Laatste update: 04-01-2022 om 14:24 uur

 – Your facemask

-– A completed health certificate (if you have an appointment)
+– A completed health certificate.

 - Eat something beforehand.